codevence/fair-wizard-guide/docs/application/data-management-planner/administration/settings/user-interface/dashboard-and-login-screen.rst

   * **Create KM / Project Template Widgets** let the user to quickly start a new knowledge model editor or project template.

-  * **Outdated KM / Document Templates Widgets** allow to quickly see outdated packages and document templates in case the DSW Registry connection is configured.
+  * **Outdated KM / Document Templates Widgets** allow to quickly see outdated packages and document templates in case the |registry_name| connection is configured.

-  * **Import KM / Document Template Widgets** allow to proceed easily to import of a knowledge model or a document template in case the DSW Registry connection is configured.
+  * **Import KM / Document Template Widgets** allow to proceed easily to import of a knowledge model or a document template in case the |registry_name| connection is configured.

 * **Administrator**

-  * **Outdated KM / Document Templates Widgets** allow to quickly see outdated packages and document templates in case the DSW Registry connection is configured.
+  * **Outdated KM / Document Templates Widgets** allow to quickly see outdated packages and document templates in case the |registry_name| connection is configured.

   * **Usage Widget** summarises the usage just as is also possible to see in the :doc:`../info/usage`.

   * **Configure Organization Widget** quickly navigates to :doc:`../system/organization` if it is not yet done.

   * **Configure Look and Feel Widget** quickly navigates to :doc:`../user-interface/look-and-feel` to adjust style of the |project_name| instance.

-  * **Connect DSW Registry Widget** quickly navigates to :doc:`../content/dsw-registry` to configure the connection (if not yet been done).

   * **Add OpenID Widget** quickly navigates to :doc:`../system/authentication` to configure the identity provider services (if not yet been done).